NikSativa/CodableKit/README.md

 ```

 ## Nullable

-Allows you to encode 'nil' field as 'null' in JSON when server requires it.
+A property wrapper that explicitly encodes a `nil` value as `null` in the resulting JSON output.

+Use this when the receiving server requires the presence of a field—even when its value is `nil`.
+By contrast, standard `Optional` encoding omits the key entirely when the value is `nil`.

 ```swift
 private struct User: Encodable, Equatable {